Auburn Bulletin 2024-2025

 VMED 9940 COMPANION ANIMAL THERIOGENOLOGY (1) LEC.
 1. SU.
 This course gives students an overview of companion animal reproduction.
 It is clinically based and offers lectures and discussions to provide a better understanding and deeper knowledge of canine and feline reproduction in practice.

 VMED 9995 VETERINARY CLINICAL ROTATIONS - EXTERNSHIPS (0) CLN.
-SU.
 Successful completion of didactic veterniary curriculum.
 Students will participate in clinical rotations including specialty rotations.

 Anatomy, Physiology, Pharmacology